 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 We undergo a whole lot of hormonal fluctuations after giving birth.
-And there’s no doubt a million and one questions you probably have about what to expect during your postpartum phase.
+And there’s no doubt a million and one question you probably have about what to expect during your postpartum phase.

 Part of those hormonal fluctuations and your body regulating itself again means getting your period again.
-On top of that there’s a few factors that can affect your first period after birth such as timing and the intensity of your period.
+On top of that, there are a few factors that can affect your first period after birth such as timing and the intensity of your period.

 Those factors consist of: